-Having a working fireplace is a wonderful luxury providing heat, comfort, and a cozy atmosphere to your home.
+Having a fireplace installation is a wonderful luxury providing heat, comfort, and a cozy atmosphere to your home.
 But fireplaces and chimneys can become fire hazards if they aren’t properly maintained.
 Many homeowners are quick to have repairs done if there’s a problem with their fireplace because it’s easy to see.
-However, proper chimney care and rehabilitation are also essential, particularly if you use your fireplace regularly.
+However, proper residential chimney cleaning and rehabilitation are also essential, particularly if you use your fireplace regularly.
 Watch for these signs that your chimney needs repair to prevent potential fires.

 Damaged Chimney Crown